dpolshin/luce/readme.md

 - persistent index storage, not requires scan after restart
 - non-blocking search action
 - non-blocking index action
+- can index large repositories (60k files in 3min)
+- can index large files (3GB files in 10min)

 ---------------------------------

-Known Issues:
+Known Issues and Shortcuts:
 - not possible to cancel running task, either search or indexing
 - if indexed file is to large to fit into one index segment and search found occurrences in several segments, they will be presented several times in result
-- search result length is limited to 5k items, however, can be easily extended in future if it makes sense.
+- search result length is limited to 5k items, however, can be easily extended in future if it makes sense
+- file length is limited to java.lang.Integer.MAX_VALUE characters, so around 3GB is ok
+- index serializer uses kryo library, however, custom binary serialization protocol has been developed and is on par with kryo or slightly faster and provides more functionality, like partial read (header only) and streaming
+- maximum file size for preview limited to 10MB, for larger files offset positions of found matches are shown
+- application does not rescan files and directories for changes upon start
+- application does not track changes for single files added to application, only directories are kept track on